nullserve/CLI/README.md

   $ nullserve deploy DIRECTORY

 OPTIONS
-  -a, --token=token            (required) the api token used to deploy -d, --deployment=deployment  the deployment id to use (skips deployment creation) -h, --help                   show CLI help
+  -a, --token=token            the api token used to deploy -d, --deployment=deployment  the deployment id to use (skips deployment creation) -h, --help                   show CLI help
   -s, --site-slug=site-slug    (required) the site that is being deployed to